hans/hans.github.com/_posts/2013-12-15-q1-time-analysis.md

 Interesting --- there seems to be a "crossover" of free time and work time on the median Friday, a trend which continues into the median Saturday.
-The two categories actually come close to literally swapping places on the early weekend!
+The two categories then literally swap places on the early weekend!

 It's too early to conclude whether this is a healthy pattern: that is, to sustain a high workload during most of the week and suddenly plunge into free